-The music created by the mothers, songwriters, and musicians have been professionally arranged and recorded.
-They will be showcased at a Kids in the Rotunda Summer Session announced soon.
+Listen to the music created by the mothers, songwriters, and musicians which has been professionally arranged and recorded.

 In 2019, this collaboration began in partnership with Harambee Village Doulas, a community-based doula agency that consists of a team of trusted, compassionate women trained by the industry's leading doula organizations.
 Their mission is to enhance the childbearing experience, empowering women by promoting doula support, advocating evidenced based care and providing accessible education based on the mother-centered model of maternity care.

 Overture Center is pleased to be one of over thirty organizations across the country and the world to be a Lullaby Project partner, a program of Carnegie Hall’s Weill Music Institute.

 The Lullaby Project is supported in part by: Stephen & Carey Weiler and Joshua & Laura Lang

 Contact Director of Programming and Community Engagement Alanna Medearis